JohnUfo/ai-email-writer/README.md

 - Lombok for reduced boilerplate code
 - Maven for dependency management
 - AWS S3 for cloud storage
-- AWS EC2 for hosting
+- AWS Elastic Beanstalk for hosting

 ## Installation